asdfzxcvbn/pyzule/README.md

 # pyzule

+**note: it is currently not recommended to use pyzule due to compatibility problems. i'll remove this if i figure something out.**

 an [azule](https://github.com/Al4ise/Azule) "clone" written in python3. windows is not currently supported, but it should *(hopefully)* work in wsl. officially supports linux and macos. tested on arch linux and macos mojave w/ intel cpu.

 ## features